Best things to do in Stanthorpe and Granite Belt Region

 Price: Free

-For creative travellers, discovering local street art is always a fun activity and can lead to some great travel snaps.
+For creative travellers, discovering local street art is always fun and can lead to great travel snaps.
 Fortunately, Stanthorpe really delivers in this regard, with plenty of cool murals scattered around town.
 Here are some you might want to check out:

 Weeroona Park, Old Ambulance Building (Marsh Street): “Whatever the Weather, We Stand Together” is a beautiful tribute to the emergency services that worked hard to save properties during the February and September 2019 bushfires.

-Weeroona Park, YMCA / Gallery Alleyway (Marsh Street): Between the Art Gallery and the Swimming Pool are a few fun interactive type murals that the kids will enjoy getting their photo taken with.
+Weeroona Park, YMCA / Gallery Alleyway (Marsh Street): Between the art gallery and the swimming pool are a few fun interactive murals that the kids will enjoy getting their photo taken.

-Brass Monkey Statue: Locals refer to winter in Stanthorpe as Brass Monkey Season – which is what this little sculpture is referring to.
-This statue is located on the corner of Maryland and Railway Streets outside the newsagent.
+Brass Monkey Statue: Locals refer to winter in Stanthorpe as Brass Monkey Season, which this little sculpture refers to.
+This statue is on the corner of Maryland and Railway Streets outside the newsagent.

 South Wall of the Country Club Hotel (Laneway off Maryland Street): Here, you’ll find some fun murals painted during the 2016 Stanthorpe Apple and Grape Harvest Festival.